-The priority application deadline for the fall 2018 cohort is November 15, 2017.
-The standard deadline is January 31, 2018.
+The application deadline is January 31, 2018.
 After this date, we will consider applications on a space-available basis until June 1, 2018.

 Applications for winter 2019 will be accepted until October 15, 2018.

 Note: Applicants must apply by January 31, 2018, to be considered for a MAAIS fellowship.

 - Bachelor’s degree from a regionally accredited college or university in the United States or its equivalent from a foreign institution

 - A minimum 3.0 grade point average (on a 4.0 scale) for the last 60 graded semester credits or the last 90 graded quarter credits

 - At least five years of professional experience

 - Demonstrated English language proficiency for applicants whose native language is not English

 Prior international exposure and additional language experience are advantageous and should be documented in your application materials.